A test of constancy of dark matter halo surface density and radial acceleration relation in relaxed galaxy groups: Conclusions

 \section{Conclusions}

-In this work, we implemented a test for the constancy of the dark matter halo surface density and RAR for a sample of 17 galaxy groups observed using Chandra and XMM-Newton.
+In this work, we implemented a test for the constancy of the dark matter halo surface density \rthis{as well as column density} and RAR for a sample of 17 galaxy groups observed using Chandra and XMM-Newton.

-Several studies done previously with galaxies unveiled a very intriguing result that the dark matter halo surface density, given by the product of $\rho_c$ and $r_c$, obtained from fitting a cored profile, is a constant irrespective of the mass, spectral type, and blue magnitude~\cite{Donato,Kormendy14}.
-This empirical observation in turn has proved to be an invaluable probe of alternatives to the standard $\Lambda$CDM model~\cite{Chan,Burkert20}.
+Several studies done previously with galaxies unveiled a very intriguing result that the dark matter halo surface density, given by the product of $\rho_c$ and $r_c$, obtained from fitting a cored profile, is a constant irrespective of the mass, spectral type, and blue magnitude~\cite{Donato,Kormendy14}. \rthis{However, this result assumes that dark matter density profiles can be well-fitted by cored profiles, and consequently has been disputed by several other works, which find a correlation with halo mass.} The observed halo surface density has proved to be an invaluable probe of alternatives to the standard $\Lambda$CDM model~\cite{Chan,Burkert20}.

 Very few studies of this {\it ansatz} were previously done with galaxy clusters, apart from a detailed analysis of a ROSAT cluster sample~\cite{Chan}, which showed that galaxy clusters do not have a constant surface density.
-Recently, we carried out a systematic test using a sample of 12 Chandra clusters, and found that $\rho_c\propto r_c^{-1.08^{+0.05}_{-0.06}}$, indicating a deviation from a constant surface density by about 1.4$\sigma$.
-We also showed that we could reproduce the result in ~\cite{Chan} for our sample, after the omission of stellar and gas mass from the total mass budget.
+Recently, GD20 carried out a systematic test using a sample of 12 Chandra clusters, and found that $\rho_c\propto r_c^{-1.08^{+0.05}_{-0.06}}$, indicating a deviation from a constant surface density by about 1.4$\sigma$. \rthis{They also showed that the halo surface density for the cluster sample is about ten times larger than that for galaxies.}

 Here, we have extended the same analysis to lower mass systems, using a set of 17 relaxed galaxy groups from XMM-Newton and Chandra X-ray observations.
-We find that the dark matter core density ($\rho_c$) and core radius ($r_c$) obey the scaling relation, $\rho_c\propto r_c^{-1.35^{+0.16}_{-0.17}}$.
+We find that the dark matter core density ($\rho_c$) and core radius ($r_c$) obey the scaling relation, $\rho_c\propto r_c^{-1.35 \pm 0.17}$.
 However, the intrinsic scatter of 27\% which we obtain is about 1.5 times larger than that seen for clusters, indicating that the relation is not as tight as seen for galaxy clusters.
 Furthermore, the halo surface density is discrepant with respect to a constant value by about 2.0$\sigma$.
-The dark matter surface density which we obtained for the groups falls just below the clusters.
+The dark matter surface density which we obtained for the groups falls just below the clusters \rthis{and is about four times larger than that obtained for galaxies~\cite{Salucci19}.}